rydershintaku/rydershintaku.github.io/essays/SoftwareEngineering.md

 ---
 layout: essay
 type: essay
-title: "Software Engineering is a people game"
+title: "Software Engineering is a more than coding"
 # All dates must be YYYY-MM-DD format!
 date: 2023-12-13
 published: true